rl1987/trickster.dev/tricksterblog/content/post/scraping-nextjs-web-sites-in-2025.md

 +++

-When looking into some targets for web scraping, you may come across pages that contain a lot of data represented in JSONesque (but not quite JSON) format passed to `self.__next_f.push()` Javascript function calls.
+When looking into some targets for web scraping, you may come across pages that contain a lot of data represented in JSON-like (but not quite JSON) format passed to `self.__next_f.push()` Javascript function calls.
 What's going on here and how do we parse this stuff?
 To understand what this is about, we must go through a little journey across the technological landscape of the modern